ragamuffin/learn-keycloak/README.md

 This is a gradle based project, using `org.springframework.boot:spring-boot-starter-web` and `org.springframework.boot:spring-boot-starter-security`.

 See the default port for accessing the web services in `application.yaml`.

+# Step 2 - Security filter chain
+Added a very basic security filter chain to authenticate the user based on the URL.

+URI `/bye` doesn't need authentication, while its applied for `/hello`.